5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ## Application log versus custom log

-The vast majority of applications that write to the Windows Event Log write into "Windows Logs\\Application", but if you wish you can create your own log under "Applications and services logs".
+The great majority of applications that write to the Windows Event Log write into `Windows Logs\Application`, but if you wish you can create your own log under `Applications and services logs`.

-However, be aware that for creating a custom log you need admin rights.
-Therefore creating a custom log is something that is usually done by the installer installing your software since that needs admin rights by definition anyway.
+For creating a custom log you need admin rights.
+So creating a custom log is something usually done by the installer for your software, since it needs admin rights by definition anyway.

-We keep it simple here and write to the "Application" log.
+We keep it simple here, and write to the `Application` log.

 ## Let's do it